Texas party boat capsizes with 53 on board, leaving 1 dead

 "This is the first major catastrophe we’ve had of this size.
 Luckily, it happened real close to shore," Montgomery County Pct.
 1 Constable's Office Chief Don Fullen told reporters at the scene.
 "People here at the boat dock and living here in Regency Point were already starting to do rescues when emergency personnel started arriving.
 So that was saving grace for some of these people."

 According to the Conroe Convention and Visitors Bureau, the Lake Conroe Queen is a 60-passenger, double-deck sternwheeler paddleboat.
-A reproduction of a 1860's riverboat, it was built in 1986 in Grand Ledge, Mich. and has traveled to Indiana, Colorado, and Louisiana for tours and private parties.
+A reproduction of a 1860s riverboat, it was built in 1986 in Grand Ledge, Mich., and has traveled to Indiana, Colorado and Louisiana for tours and private parties.

 CLICK HERE TO GET THE FOX NEWS APP